Cornell-MAE-UG/spring-2025-portfolio-nataliekaplan/_pages/cv.md

   - Tested effectiveness at different angles and heights

 - **Battery Supports**:
-  *Secured the battery to the robot.*
+  *Secured the battery on the Cornell Nexus Project Team robot.*
   - Under a tight deadline and with limited materials, came up with an effective design to secure the battery
   - Used L brackets and bent sheet metal to prevent the battery from moving or tipping